Oaklight/ToolRegistry/docs/source/usage/basics.md

 print(tool_responses[0].result)  # Output: 3
 ```

-Please read [OpenAI Function Calling](openai) for detailed example and step-by-step breakdown with explanation.
+Please read [Function Calling via OpenAI Compatible API](function_calling) for detailed example and step-by-step breakdown with explanation.

 ### Manual Tool Execution

+You can also manually execute a tool by getting its callable function from the registry.

 ```python
 # Get a callable function